 Inspections usually take place during normal business hours and you'll normally be sent a written 'Notice of inspection' (unless it's an unannounced visit).
-This notice letter will include a schedule setting out the information and documents that you'll need to provide the inspector with to examine.
+This notice letter includes a schedule which explains the information and documents that you'll need to provide to the inspector on the day of their visit.